 Note: There are other registers kept at the TGI of the place of birth of people.

-- The civil repertoire is a register in which are recorded all decisions relating to protected adults (openings, modifications or discharges of a tutorship or curatorship regime) as well as changes to the matrimonial regime (legal separation, etc.).
-For any person registered in the civil register, the mention "RC" and a number (which refers to the extract of the decision) will appear in the margin on the birth certificate of the person concerned.
+- The civil repertoire is a register in which are recorded all decisions relating to protected adults (openings, modifications or releases of a guardianship or curatorship regime) as well as modifications to the matrimonial regime (legal separation, etc.).
+For any person registered in the civil register, the mention "RC" and a number (which refers to the extract of the decision) will appear in the margin on thebirth certificate of the person concerned.

 - Le directory maintained by the civil services of the prosecution which identifies all the openings for the safeguard of justice.
 These decisions are not mentioned in the civil register or in the civil status registers.

 There are 3 registers which list for each person:

 The birth certificate, the declaration period of which has increased from 3 to 5 days since the reform of the law (J21) is established according to the declaration of the father, the mother or any person who attended the birth (midwife, hospital staff, etc.).